Enabling AppArmor on Arch Linux

 Verify that AppArmor is now active and functioning correctly.

-By following these steps, AppArmor was successfully enabled on the Arch Linux system, allowing for enhanced security through mandatory access control.
+By following the above steps, AppArmor was successfully enabled on the Arch Linux system, allowing for enhanced security through mandatory access control.

 This content is free to use, adapt, and share.